cskeeters/vim-hg/README.md

 The current directory in vim must be in the same mercurial root as the current file when the plugin is run.

-This plugin requires mercurial and the hgextras package which adds `chad` and `chad_text` styles for hg log.

 mappings
 ========